codepath/android_guides/Defining-The-ActionBar.md

 </application>
 ```

 Change the `android:label` or `android:icon` to modify the ActionBar icon or title for a given activity or for the application as a whole.
+Note: if you reference an icon that doesn't exist, the Eclipse Integrated Development Environment may fail with an error message that "aadt.exe" has stopped.
+To avoid this, follow the instructions below to generate your new icons before referencing them.
 In any Java activity, you can call `getActionBar()` to retrieve a reference to the [ActionBar](http://developer.android.com/reference/android/app/ActionBar.html) and modify or access properties:

 ```java
 ActionBar actionBar = getActionBar();